-Flash suppressors, also called flash hiders, are muzzle devices that, as the name suggests, reduce visible flash when a gun is fired, by either cooling or dispersing ignited gas as it exits the muzzle.
+Flash suppressors, also called flash hiders, are muzzle devices.
+As the name suggests, these reduce visible flash when a gun is fired by either cooling or dispersing ignited gas as it exits the muzzle.

 Flash suppressors come in two different types: multi-prong style (or duckbill style) and birdcage style.

 Most shooters use flash suppressors to minimize the sudden burst of light while night shooting.

 But, they can be used to hide the flash, which is presumably what California’s state government is worried about.

 This is also called a vertical foregrip.
 It’s a vertical grip placed towards the front of the rifle on the handguard that can be held like a pistol grip.

 Building or Modifying a Featureless AR